 We are an independent, non-profit organization governed by a Board of Directors.
-We are dedicated to environmental education for all people, focusing on school-aged youth from the surrounding region.
+We are dedicated to environmental education for all people, focusing on youth from the surrounding region.
 Hartley Nature Center resides in a beautiful 7500 square foot state of the art “Green” building on Woodland Avenue on the north side of Hartley Park.

 Hartley Nature Center is dedicated to inspiring life long connections to nature through education, play and exploration.

-Exploration – Hartley Park is 660 acres of widely varied recreational opportunities.
+Exploration – Hartley Park provides 660 acres of widely varied recreational opportunities.
 Whether you enjoy cross country skiing, hiking, bird watching, fishing, snowshoeing or just laying on a warm rock on a sunny spring day, there is something for you here.
 We are committed to improving a visitor’s experience by providing programming, advice and information about this amazing park.

 Our Green Building